MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 There are two toolbars: the main toolbar at the top of DevTools, and the **Drawer** at the bottom when you press `Esc`.

-By default, the main toolbar contains the following features:
+The main toolbar contains the following features:

 * Icon tools:
    *  **Inspect tool** (![Inspect tool icon.](media/inspect-tool-icon-light-theme.png)) toggle button.
    *  **Device Emulation** (![Device Emulation icon.](media/device-emulation-icon-light-theme.png)) button.

-* Tool tabs (most are optional):
+* Tool tabs:
    *  **Welcome** tool.
    *  **Elements** tool.
 Permanent.
    *  **Console** tool.
 Permanent.